jetblinx/sonus/terms_of_service.md

 ## Intellectual property rights
 Without prejudice to any more specific provision of these Terms, any intellectual property rights, such as copyrights, trademark rights, patent rights and design rights related to this Application are the exclusive property of the Owner or its licensors and are subject to the protection granted by applicable laws or international treaties relating to intellectual property.

-All trademarks — nominal or figurative — and all other marks, trade names, service marks, word marks, illustrations, images, or logos appearing in connection with this Application are, and remain, the exclusive property of the Owner or its licensors and are subject to the protection granted by applicable laws or international treaties related to intellectual property.
+All trademarks — nominal or figurative — and all other marks, trade names, service marks, word marks, logos appearing in connection with this Application are, and remain, the exclusive property of the Owner or its licensors and are subject to the protection granted by applicable laws or international treaties related to intellectual property.

 ## Changes to these Terms
 The Owner reserves the right to amend or otherwise modify these Terms at any time.
-In such cases, the Owner will appropriately inform the User of these changes.

 Such changes will only affect the relationship with the User for the future.